atat2001/Chess_recognition/README.md

    ```
 2. Press the "ç" key (configurable in `dynamic_chessboard_finder.py` on line 29) to open the trainer tool and then the analysis tool with the detected chessboard from your screen.

+   I couldn't upload the pre-trained fen generation weights so first it is required to train the CNN.

 ### Dependencies

 - Ensure all required Python libraries are installed.